START WITH IV ROCEPHIN

 1

-Intravenous (IV) Rocephin, or ceftriaxone, is often viewed as the gold standard for late-stage Lyme disease.
-And yes, it has an important role.
-But in my practice, I don’t routinely start with IV treatment—even for patients with chronic manifestations like fatigue, brain fog, nerve pain, or autonomic dysfunction.
+IV Rocephin has an important role.
+However, in my practice, I don’t routinely begin with IV therapy—even in patients with fatigue, brain fog, nerve pain, or autonomic symptoms.

 💬 A Clinical Dialogue on IV Rocephin and Chronic Lyme